emd5/about-me/README.md

 Liz Mahoney

 ## Feature Tasks
 - [x]  Per the user stories, you will need to include in your HTML at least one each of an ordered and an unordered list.
-- [x] Use promptfor input and alert for output to the user, unless you are working on the third Stretch Goal.
+- [x] Use prompt for input and alert for output to the user, unless you are working on the third Stretch Goal.
 - [x] Do not write any functions in your JavaScript.
 - [x] Expect that you will probably need both ‘for’ and ‘while’ structures for your sixth and seventh questions.
 But not necessarily.